Malik Hall's career high 29 lifts Michigan State basketball to 80-72 win over Penn State

 A pair of Hall free throws after PSU again cut it to eight sparked the Spartans’ final 15-6 put-away punch in which the veteran delivered 11 points.
 That included a 3-pointer off a drive and kickout from Walker, a jumper in the corner and a spin-move layup with 4:26 left that pushed MSU’s cushion back to 73-57.

+"I think mostly, the majority of the time when I play like that, it's just me not thinking.
+That's just me like feeling the game, just playing just like it was when I was younger," said Hall, who hit 6 of 8 second-half shots and had six rebounds after halftime.
+"There's no thought process behind it.
+It's just like reading the defense, reading everything that's going on and just going out there and playing basketball."

 Hall slithered around a defender for another layup with 2:37 remaining to set a new personal best.
-He added three more free throws with 49.8 to play to prevent Penn State from making one final last-ditch comeback attempt.
+He added three more free throws with 49.8 to play to prevent Penn State from making one final last-ditch comeback attempt -- even though the Nittany Lions continued to fight with a pair of 3-pointers in the final minutes to send MSU home with an eight-point win.

+"That's a good team," Izzo said of PSU.
+"They didn't make some shots early, and we did make shots early.
+If we didn't, I think that we would have been in trouble."

 Contact Chris Solari: csolari@freepress.com.
 Follow him @chrissolari.